NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 ## Policies
 * *Grading:* There are 6 assignments, each worth 20 points.
 We will calculate your grade as follows: Throw out the lowest grade, average the other 5 and scale to the range 0-100.
 You're graded on a basis of 100 points.
 93-100 is an A, 90 - 92 is an A-, 87-89 is a B+, 83-86 is a B, 80-82 is a B-...and so on.
 There is no curve.

 * *Extra Credit:* The first assignment is extra-credit, extremely easy and worth 20% of the total points. **No special additional extra credit will be given**.
 Remember, we're also dropping your lowest-graded assignment.
-Practically speaking, this means you can skip any one assignment and still get 100 out of 100.
+Practically speaking, this means you can entirely skip any one assignment and still get 100 out of 100.
+This can be helpful if you are ill at some point or have other commitments.

 * *When and Where to Submit Assignments:*  Free responses are due on [Canvas](http://www.it.northwestern.edu/education/login.html) by 11:59pm on the due date.
 Code is due in your individual GitHub Classroom code repository, also at 11:59pm on the due date.